About EagerEyes

 The Site

-EagerEyes is Robert Kosara's place to reflect on the world of information visualization and visual communication of data.
+EagerEyes is Robert Kosara’s place to reflect on the world of information visualization and visual communication of data.
 The goal is to help digest things that are happening in the field and discuss developments that may be tangential or early, but that are likely to have an impact.
+The opinions expressed here are Robert’s and nobody else’s (see more below).

 This is not a blog.
 Blogs tend to aim for quick, current commentary.
-The articles on this website are meant to be of value over a longer time (except for the ones in the blog category), and are usually much longer than the typical blog posting.
+The articles on this website are meant to be of value over a longer time period (except for the ones in the blog category), and are usually much longer than the typical blog posting.

 Comments, suggestions, and criticism are strongly encouraged and always welcome.
 Feel free to comment on articles or send me a message through the contact form.